Schleswig-Holstein: Administrative Division

 Schleswig-Holstein is divided into 11 Kreise (Districts) and four Kreisfreie Städte (Urban Districts).

 Legislature

-Schleswig-Holstein has its own parliament and government which are located in the state capital Kiel.
+Schleswig-Holstein has its own parliament and government, which are located in the state capital city of Kiel.

 Executive Branch

 The Minister-President of Schleswig-Holstein is elected by the Landtag of Schleswig-Holstein.

 Recent elections

 State elections were held on 8 May 2022.
 The current government is a coalition of the Christian Democratic Union (CDU) and The Greens, led by Minister-President Daniel Günther.

-List of Minister-Presidents of Schleswig-Holstein
+List of minister-presidents of Schleswig-Holstein

 Demographics

 Schleswig-Holstein has an aging population.
-Since 1972 there has been a decrease in the natural rate of population change.
-In 2016 the total fertility rate reached 1.61, highest value in 40 years (the average value being 1.4).
-In 2016 there were 25,420 births and 33,879 deaths, resulting in a natural decrease of -8,459.
+Since 1972, there has been a decrease in the natural rate of population change.
+In 2016, the total fertility rate reached 1.61, the highest value in 40 years (the average value being 1.4).
+In 2016, there were 25,420 births and 33,879 deaths, resulting in a natural decrease of −8,459.